LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

 Thus far we have let Xamarin Studio hide what actually is happening when you execute a program.
-The natural environment for the text-based programs we are writing is the command line.
-We need to get outside Xamarin Studio.
+The natural environment for the text-based programs that we are writing is the command line.
+We need to get outside of Xamarin Studio.

 #.
 To show off the transition, first build or run the ``addition1`` example project
     from inside Xamarin Studio.